DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 The command will automatically considered the strong labels recorded data coming from Audioset in the training process.

-Also in this case, the pretrained checkpoint will be provided soon.
+We provide a [pretrained checkpoint](https://zenodo.org/record/7757064).
 The baseline can be tested on the development set of the dataset using the following command:

 `python train_sed.py --test_from_checkpoint /path/to/downloaded.ckpt`